 ![]() |

-Several tigers are chained to a ground stake so that tourists can walk around each tiger with a helper and with relative safety as one of the tigers could become amused by taking a playful swipe at our ankles.
+Several tigers are chained to a stake in the ground, allowing tourists to walk around each tiger with a guide for relative safety.
+One of the tigers might playfully swipe at our ankles, so caution is advised.

-One trained monk who has raised and loved the tiger will stay with that one tiger throughout its life so saying that, we rely on the monk to check us out first and make sure the tiger is in agreement with us touching and being around that tiger.
+A trained monk, who has raised and cared for the tiger, will stay with that particular tiger throughout its life.
+We rely on the monk to assess our presence first, ensuring that the tiger is comfortable with us touching and being near it.

 ![]() |